wp-plugins/bubbleyes-for-woocommerce/README.txt

 1. Create a Bubbleyes account at [bubbleyes.com](http://bubbleyes.com/).
 2. Upon registration you will be able to log in to the [Bubbleyes Client Platform](http://admin.bubbleyes.com/).
 In your profile there you can access the API key needed in the plugin configuration.
-3. Upload `woocommerce-bubbleyes` to the `/wp-content/plugins/` directory
+3. Upload `bubbleyes-for-woocommerce` to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to `WooCommerce > Bubbleyes` to configure the plugin.
 Once the plugin is configured all products will be automatically synchronized between your Wordpress installation and Bubbleyes.com.
 Products will also automatically synchronise when created, edited or deleted.